 Lost or Damaged Baggage

-If delivery of your checked-in baggage is delayed for more than 24 hours on a visit to a foreign country and you have no access to your wardrobe, then a one-time interim expense of USD 60 or equivalent in local currency will be reimbursed.
-In India, the amount is INR 3000.
+If your checked-in baggage is not delivered to you within 24 hours on your visit to a foreign country and you have no access to your wardrobe, you will be entitled to a one-time interim expense of USD 60 or the equivalent amount in local currency.
+In India, the reimbursement amount is INR 3000.

-Check the status of your baggage on our WorldTracer baggage tracking system
+Check the status of your baggage on WorldTracer baggage tracking system

-- Our Ground Handling Agent has a baggage service call centre to help travellers with baggage-related issues at Sydney and Melbourne Airports.
+- Our ground handling agent provides a baggage service call centre to help travellers with baggage-related issues at Sydney and Melbourne airports.

-- Passengers can connect with us at local Air India office for all claims of lost baggage.
+- Passengers can contact us at the local Air India office for all lost baggage claims.

 - A lost luggage claim will be filed after verification.

 - The reference number of the claim can be used to liaise with our call centre.